 Before packing any food into the cooler, be sure to have a bedding of ice on the very bottom.
 Then add items according to weight/size/durability standards.
 The basic principle to follow is to put heavier, more sturdily packaged items like drinks on the bottom, followed by mid-weight, fairly durable items in the middle, and lighter, easily crushed items on top.

-Including ice between each layer will help keep items chilled longer, as will ensuring that you don't have a lot of extra air space left open once the cooler is completely packed and ready to roll.
+Including ice between each layer will help keep items chilled longer, as will ensure that you don’t have a lot of extra air space left open once the cooler is completely packed and ready to roll.